CS3398-Umbriel-YoullHaveToGoogleMe/Bobcat-Baazar-Class-Project-/README.md

 Reference_code_for_readme_Aadil_Khatri_.txt.
 This file contains code that is used in our sell.html page and buy.html page.
 This This is used at buying, selling and searching for a book.

+ Steven Hernandez:
+- I added code to utilize user sessions in flask in order to prevent users of the website from accessing certain pages without being logged in first.
+This code can be seen in all of the methods in __init__.py except for the index and register methods since those pages do not require login.
+- I added code to the buy method in __init__.py to take the search terms entered by the user in the buy.html page and query the database for all books that match those search terms.
+Once that list is compiled, that list is then returned back to the html page for displaying the results to the user.
+(Lines 36 - 42 of __init__.py)
+- I added a few lines of code to the register function in __init__.py to implement a confirm password field on the register page.
+(Line 90 - 93 of __init__.py)
+- I added a few lines to register.html to add the confirm password field.
+(Lines 61 - 65 of register.html)
+- I added a few lines to buy.html to add the results of the search query into the table that Nabil designed.
+(Lines 205 - 211 of buy.html)

 Back End Next Sprint: